FilipaRamos/Distributed-Systems-Demo/README.md

   To successfully run the program the following steps must be performed in the exact same order:

-    1. Run the server.
+    1. Run the server with the desired arguments.
     2. Run the TestApp with the desired arguments.
     3. If there is the need to send a new command repeat number 2.

-  If the protocol to use is the enhanced version the TestApp must be called with the protocol name plus "ENH".
-For example, for the backup protocol the enhanced version must be called "BACKUPENH".
+  Arguments for the server:

+    1. IP addres for the control channel
+    2. port for the control channel
+    3. IP addres for the backup channel
+    4. port for the backup channel
+    5. IP addres for the restore channel
+    6. port for the restore channel
+    7. true or false indicating whether the backup protocol should be the enhanced one or not
+    8. true or false indicating whether the reclaim protocol should be the enhanced one or not
+    9. port to communicate with the TestApp

+  Arguments for the testApp:

+    1. As described in the interface specification